-Alley Cat Allies’ Beat the Heat® campaign communities to focus on spay and neuter for stopping a boom in kitten births in spring and summer known as “kitten season.”
+Alley Cat Allies’ Beat the Heat® campaign urges communities to focus strongly on spay and neuter in the cold months to minimize the boom in kitten births in spring and summer known as “kitten season.”
 By ending a cat’s breeding cycle before it begins, fewer kittens are born outdoors…and fewer cats are brought into an animal shelter system that all too often kills them.

 Spay and neuter clinics and shelters consistently see an increase in pregnant cats starting in March.
 In fact, over a 10-year period, the Northern Virginia clinic Alley Cat Allies founded, funded, and operated recorded that more than half (56%!) of female cats brought in during the month of March were pregnant.

-A key component of Beat the Heat® is driven by this strategy: Since so many cats are pregnant by March and give birth in the warmest months, ramp up spay and neuter efforts in the cold months to prevent those pregnancies out of the gate.
+A key component of Beat the Heat® is driven by this strategy: Since so many cats are pregnant by March and give birth in the warmest months, ramp up spay and neuter efforts in the winter to prevent those pregnancies out of the gate.

 Don’t Wait to Spay and Neuter

-Through Beat the Heat, Alley Cat Allies promotes spay and neuter efforts and gives communities the tools and information to better care for and protect cat.
+Through Beat the Heat, Alley Cat Allies promotes spay and neuter efforts and gives communities the tools and information to better care for and protect cats.

 - Earlier-Age Spay and Neuter Gains Momentum (May 2, 2018)